johnmcdnz/Myriota-iotakl/README.md

 If new application binary files need to be uploaded this can also be done via the R-Pi.
 Copy the file from the development PC to the R-Pi using a USB drive or ftp within the terminal program.

-<h2>View data from Myriota
+<h2>View data from Myriota</h2>
 Having sent data from the satellite simulator the next step is to retrieve the data from the Myriota backend servers.

 Assuming that a developr account has been created, the next step is to configure an endpoint terminal.

 I have created an account at pubnub.com for this purpose, and also using Postman as a test tool.

 <h2>Next steps?</h2>
 With data being received at Pubnub, we can now forward this to other tools or platforms, or use it as a model in setting up other platforms.
 Once the Myriota dev kit is live via the satellite service an example will be to forward data to the Owntracks application to create a simple GPS tool.   https://owntracks.org/